simplystats/simplystats.github.io/_posts/2016-11-09-not-all-forecasters-got-it-wrong.md

 30% chance which is slightly more than what a team has when down 3-2 in the World Series.
 In contrast, in 2012 538 gave Romney only a 9% chance of winning.
-Also, remember, if in ten election cycles you call it for someone with a 70% chance, you will should get it wrong 3 times.
+Also, remember, if in ten election cycles you call it for someone with a 70% chance, you should get it wrong 3 times.
 If you get it right every time then your 70% statement was wrong.

 So how did 538 outperform all other forecasters?
 First, as far as I